Cob Home Engineering and Design for Natural Structures

 The cob Eco-Heal Center is a 1500 sq ft, 12-sided earthen building completed in the spring of 2017.
 Being the first commercial code-approved earthen building in the United States, the Eco-Heal Center is an educational hub for those seeking an economic, practical, and efficient way to build naturally.
 The client’s choice to build with cob added many beneficial elements to the completed Eco-Heal Center, and they are still enjoying the natural cob structure today.

-Interested in planning and starting a cob home building project?
-Contact PSE Consulting Engineers, LLC today for a quote!
+Interested in planning and starting a cob home design project?
+PSE Consulting Engineers rovides the engineering and design solutions you need to take your cob building project to the next stage.
+Contact us today for a quote!